 In the middle of the album, and the middle of Prince’s freaky spectrum, lies today’s song, “Private Joy.”
 “Private Joy” was the B-side to Controversy’s third single, “Do Me, Baby.”
 It’s about as bubble gum pop as Prince gets.
 “Private Joy” sounds like it was recorded in 1981, which is to mean it sounds dated as hell.
 It’s uptempo and heavy on synth and hand claps.
 It’s like the happy theme of 1981.
 There are some mildly nasty references like referring to his private joy being his “orgasmatron.”
 This is G rated for Prince, though.

 Controversy has some amazing highs.
 The title track is a masterpiece.
 “Let’s Work” is as funky as funk gets.
 “Private Joy” just doesn’t do it for me.
 Probably my least favorite song on the album.
-I’m going to give it 2 out of 5 stars and I look forward to the day the Prince Song Randomizer gives me something better from Controversy.
+I look forward to the day the Prince Song Randomizer gives me something better from Controversy.